 Rot sehen, “to see red”, has the same meaning as in English: to be very angry.
-It can also mean “to be a shown a red card”, as in football.
+It can also mean “to be shown a red card”, as in football.

 German children are also familiar with the story of Rotkäppchen (literally “little red cap”), who is better known to English audiences as Little Red Riding Hood.

 “Blue” in German is blau.
 It rhymes with the English word “now”.
-Policeman have a Blaulicht (“siren”, or literally “blue light”) on their cars, and when you're designing something you might use a Blaupause (“blueprint”).
+Policemen have a Blaulicht (“siren”, or literally “blue light”) on their cars, and when you’re designing something you might use a Blaupause (“blueprint”).

 In English, to “feel blue” means that you’re sad.
 In German, however, if you describe someone as blau, it means that they’re drunk!
 Another difference from English is that, if someone punches you in the face, they can give you a blaues Auge (“blue eye”), not a “black eye”.

-That last one shouldn't to be confused with the adjective blauäugig, “blue-eyed”.
+That last one shouldn’t be confused with the adjective blauäugig, “blue-eyed”.
 Someone who is blauäugig is naïve*.